Lavender105/RSGPT/README.md

 <!-- <a href='https://rsgpt.github.io'><img src='https://img.shields.io/badge/Project-Page-Green'></a>  -->
 <a href='https://arxiv.org/abs/2307.15266'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

+This is an ongoing project.
+We are working on increasing the dataset size.

 ## :fire: Updates
+* **[2023.10.22]** The RSICap dataset and code will be released upon paper acceptance.
 * **[2023.10.22]** We release the evaluation dataset RSIEval.
-Please fill this [form](https://docs.google.com/forms/d/1h5ydiswunM_EMfZZtyJjNiTMpeOzRwooXh73AOqokzU/edit) to get the dataset.
+Please fill out this [form](https://docs.google.com/forms/d/1h5ydiswunM_EMfZZtyJjNiTMpeOzRwooXh73AOqokzU/edit) to get the dataset.

 ## Dataset
 * RSICap: 2,585 image-text pairs with high-quality human-annotated captions.
 * RSIEval: 100 high-quality human-annotated captions with 936 open-ended visual question-answer pairs.

 ## Code
-The idea of finetuning our vision-language model is borrowd from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+The idea of finetuning our vision-language model is borrowed from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 Our model is based on finetuning [InstructBLIP](https://github.com/salesforce/LAVIS/blob/main/projects/instructblip/README.md) using our RSICap dataset.

 ## Acknowledgement
 + [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
-A pupular open-source vision-language model.
+A popular open-source vision-language model.
 + [InstructBLIP](https://github.com/salesforce/LAVIS/blob/main/projects/instructblip/README.md).
 The model architecture of RSGPT follows InstructBLIP.
-Don't forget to check this great open-source work if you don't know it before!
+Don't forget to check out this great open-source work if you don't know it before!
 + [Lavis](https://github.com/salesforce/LAVIS).
 This repository is built upon Lavis!
 + [Vicuna](https://github.com/lm-sys/FastChat).
 The fantastic language ability of Vicuna with only 13B parameters is just amazing.
 And it is open-source!